jpcmf/move.it/README.md

 # :computer: Front end

-After cloning the repository, go to the folder named `move.it` and install all the dependencies `yarn install` required and run the project by using the command `yarn dev`.
+After cloning the repository, go to the folder named `move.it` and install all the dependencies required using the command `yarn install` and run the project by using the command `yarn dev`.

 ```bash
 # install dependencies